opnfv/daisy/docs/release/installation/bmdeploy.rst

 (7) Run the script deploy.sh in daisy/ci/deploy/ with command:
 sudo ./ci/deploy/deploy.sh -b ../daisy  -l zte -p pod2 -s os-nosdn-nofeature-noha

-(8) When deploy successfully,the floating ip of openstack is 10.20.7.11,the login account is "admin" and the password is "keystone"
+(8) When deploy successfully,the floating ip of openstack is 10.20.7.11, the login account is "admin" and the password is "keystone"